What's Happening With Wells Fargo And Bank Of America Shares Today? | Benzinga

 What's Happening With Wells Fargo And Bank Of America Shares Today?

-Shares of banks and financial services companies, including Wells Fargo & Co (NYSE:WFC) and Bank of America Corp (NYSE:BAC) are trading lower amid a drop in yields, which could negatively impact profitability.
+Shares of several banks and financial services companies, including Wells Fargo & Co (NYSE:WFC) and Bank of America Corp (NYSE:BAC) are trading higher amid a rebound in yields, easing concerns about an economic slowdown.

 Wells Fargo provides banking, investment, mortgage, and consumer and commercial finance products and services to individuals, businesses, and institutions in the United States and internationally.